Techtonica/curriculum/datetime/datetime.md

 ### Check for Understanding

+- What is the Date Object?

+- What day corresponds to 0 in Date()?

+- What month corresponds to 0 in Date()?

 - What are the advantages of using numerical dates (milliseconds) vs. using object dates (`new Date()`) ?
 Talk with a partner

+- How to add and subtract dates?